usero1a/pi-two/README.md

 pi-two reimagines how we build web applications with Python, offering simplicity, speed, and power for developers who want to focus more on coding and less on configuration.
 Whether you're building a personal project or a large-scale application, pi-two provides the tools to make your web development process easier and more efficient.

  # Installation
- Make sure you have Node.js or npm installed on your computer
+ Make sure you have Node.js or npm installed on your computer, run the command:
 ```npm install pi-two```